Soumya Sankar Bose: Life and work

-Soumya Sankar Bose’s project Where The Birds Never Sing (2017-2020) brought together Bose’s long-term project on the Marichjhapi massacre, the forcible eviction in 1979 of Bengali lower caste refugees from the Marichjhapi Island in Sundarbans, West Bengal, India and the subsequent death of thousands by police gunfire, starvation, and disease.
-Experimenter Outpost takes this project back to Kumirmari, Sundarbans, near the Marichjhapi island through a series of enlarged reproductions of Bose’s images that mark the landscape.
-The images become sentinels, standing as silent witnesses of unspeakable atrocities committed over forty years ago, on a land that whispered into Bose’s ears incredible stories of loss, memory and the complex political history it represents.
+Soumya Sankar Bose's project Where The Birds Never Sing (2017-2020) brought together Bose's long-term project on the Marichjhapi massacre, the forcible eviction in 1979 of Bengali lower caste refugees from the Marichjhapi Island in Sundarbans, West Bengal, India and the subsequent death of thousands by police gunfire, starvation, and disease.
+Experimenter Outpost takes this project back to Kumirmari, Sundarbans, near the Marichjhapi island through a series of enlarged reproductions of Bose's images that mark the landscape.
+The images become sentinels, standing as silent witnesses of unspeakable atrocities committed over forty years ago, on a land that whispered into Bose's ears incredible stories of loss, memory and the complex political history it represents.

+Bose's latest project A Discreet Exit Through Darkness (2020-2022) is a VR360 film inspired by the mystery of his mother going missing for three years at the age of nine.
+Narrated by Bose's reimagined grandfather, the work transports the viewer deep into the psyche of a protracted, devastating search in 1969 Midnapore.
+The film, A Discreet Exit through Darkness, is the first virtual reality (VR), non-animated feature-length film to be ever made and explores a technology that soon promises to be a segue into the imminent metaverse.